 Komatsu has set the target of reducing the CO2 emissions from the operation of products (such as construction, mine, and forestry equipment) by 50% by FY2030 (compared to FY2010).

-To evaluate progress toward this goal, we compared the performance of the current year’s products to the products of the reference year (FY2010) and estimated CO2 reductions through the improvement of fuel consumption and work efficiency.
-The products of FY2023 achieved a CO2 reduction of 22%, compared to the reference year.
+To evaluate progress toward this goal, we compared the performance of the current year’s products to the products of the base year (FY2010) and estimated CO2 reductions through the improvement of fuel consumption and work efficiency.
+The products of FY2024 achieved a CO2 reduction of 23%, compared to the base year.

 CO2 emission index for product operationsIndependent Practitioner's Assurance